 The one drawback to choosing a career this way is that it’s up to you to build up a client base.
 How much money you make and how much you work will depend on how often you get hired.

-But, if you’re able to gain several solid clients and don’t mind doing a bit of traveling, it’s an excellent opportunity.
+But, if you’re able to gain several stable clients and don’t mind doing a bit of traveling, it’s an excellent opportunity.
 It allows you to be your own boss and go where the demand is the greatest.

 Since there is such a lack of phlebotomists to fill the growing need within this country, you can target that need locally if you choose this option of employment.